 - Black Comedy Rape: Inevitable and unavoidable with the content of many of the myths, especially ones concerning Zeus.
-Ovid goes out of his way to laugh only at the ridiculousness of the rapes (as many involve weird myth stuff like turning people into animals) or people reacting to it in blase or irrational ways (such as falling in love with the rapist), rather than just laughing at the act of rape in itself.
+Ovid goes out of his way to laugh only at the ridiculousness of the rapes (as many involve weird myth stuff like turning people into animals) or people reacting to it in blase or irrational ways (such as falling in love with the rapist, or punishing the victim), rather than just laughing at the act of rape in itself.

 - Boring Invincible Hero: Ovid sees Sir Galahad as this.